danielj314/project-one/README.md

 -   All content was written by the developer.

+-   Footer code copied from https://www.web-eau.net/blog/10-best-footer-html-css-snippets but modified by myself to create desired look.

 -   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
  -->